piffpaffpuff/woocommerce-delivery-notes/readme.txt

 5. Help tabs on the plugin's settings page with some info and important plugin links.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-5.png)

 == Changelog ==

+= 1.2.3 (2012-06-03) =
+* UPDATE: Order totals are now displayed the same way as when the customer reviews the order online (Update custom template to use the feature).
+* UPDATE: Variations and Attributes are now properly displayed (Update custom template to use the feature).

+= 1.2.2 (2012-05-10) =
+* FIX: The media management button "Insert into Post" is now visible again.
+It was hidden by a the css.

 = 1.2.1 (2012-05-08) =
 * NEW: Company logo upload.